FrancesCoronel/applications/README.md

 # applications

-All the applications I've filled out for jobs, conferences, scholarships, speaking events, hackathons, etc.
+All the applications I've ever filled out. 📝️